 Building insurance

-However the leaseholders do not have any say on the decisions concerning the building (ie any upgrades the leasehold landlord chooses to undertake) or the fees they pay.
+The lessees do not have any say on the decisions concerning the building (ie any upgrades the leasehold landlord chooses to undertake) or the fees they pay.

 Click here for the Government website that explains Long Term Residential Leases in detail.